SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

       - blue: blue
 ```

 If your field is like the Bad example, the label of a choice is also its value and the translations will break the tests.
 This is because the label will be translated.
-Since the label is also the value, the value in the translated version of the interview will be different than the value you wrote in for your test.
+Since the label written this way is also the value, the value in the translated version of the interview will be different than the value you wrote in for your test.

 If your field is like the Good example, the value of the choice should never get translated so it should always be the same and the tests will be happy.

-### How to know if a **Step** is language agnostic
-{#how-to-know-if-a-step-is-language-agnostic}

-A **Step** can work for any language as long as it does not depend on a word that will be translated.
-For example, if it:

-1. Uses a variable name to set the value.
-Watch out for [special cases](#bookmark=id.3b9fid1tlalm).
-2. Does not use a word on the screen at all.
-Example: And I wait for 1 second
-3. Is only dependant on a word that is inside an element and never gets translated, like a link address or file name: And I download “my_file.zip”
 -->

+## Test instructions details

+### Add a new test

+Go to your Playground > the dropdown Folders menu > Sources.

+Add a new file that ends in the extension `.feature`.
+Ex: `has_children.feature`

+The next time you commit, your test will be run.
+You can add and edit multiple test files.

+### When do tests run?

+Tests run when you commit your files to GitHub.
+That might be when you hit the 'Commit' button on the Packages page.
+It can also happen when you edit, add, or delete files in GitHub itself.

+If you know how to use GitHub [actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions#viewing-the-jobs-activity), you can also run the tests manually from GitHub actions with some more options.

+### Scenario descriptions

+Scenario descriptions affect the names of error screenshot files and such things, so try to use useful descriptions.

 <!-- I think this info is useful, but I'm not sure where it should go.
 ## About writing tests